IDEAFY/Ideafy-59/README.md

 - a working build of couchdb-lucene
 - a SMTP server to send mail notifications

+-- COUCHDB Setup and database population

+1. Ideafy database
+You will need to create a database with the default content (cards, decks, rewards and other documents).
+The folder COUCHDB contains a basic Ideafy database file.

+Copy ideafy.couch to /var/db/couchdb and change file ownership to couchdb:couchdb

+This file should also contain the required design documents.
+Design documents are a set of javascript functions that perform map and filter operations to view relevant data from the database.
+All design documents used by Ideafy are provided in the COUCHDB/_design folder for reference.

+2. Make sure the default '_users' database is present for authentication

+3. Create a ideafy-invites empty database from the command line or using futon

+4. Add a handler to manage full text search

+Using futon, go to the configuration view and add a'_fti' handler in the 'httpd_global_handlers' section.
+Give it the following value:
+	{couch_httpd_proxy, handle_proxy_req, <<"http://127.0.0.1:5985">>}

 -- INSTALLATION

 To install Ideafy, for the time being :